AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The Privacy Management in Campaign Classic page has been updated with information on the 'regulation' field which is now available when using the API allowing to setup automatic Privacy request process.
 [Read more](https://helpx.adobe.com/ie/campaign/kb/acc-privacy.html#ManagingPrivacyRequests)

-The Privacy Management Overview page has been updated to include information on the Thailand’s Personal Data Protection Act (PDPA) and the Brazil's Lei Geral de Proteção de Dados (LGPD).
+The Privacy Management Overview page has been updated to include information on the Thailand's Personal Data Protection Act (PDPA) and the Brazil's Lei Geral de Proteção de Dados (LGPD).
 [Read more](../../platform/using/privacy-and-recommendations.md)

 Information has been added on sub-workflows logs and behavior in case of error.
 [Read more](../../workflow/using/sub-workflow.md)